Dec 14, 2010

 WALTER RUTKOWSKI: Okay.

-JAD: So, the first one we have on our list is Laura Shrake.
+JAD: So, the first one we have on our list is Lora Shrake.

-LAURA SHRAKE: I am Laura Shrake.
-I'm from Mattoon, IL and I currently live in Dubai, United Arab Emirates.
+LORA SHRAKE: I am Lora Shrake.
+I'm from Mattoon, Illinois, and I currently live in Dubai, United Arab Emirates.

-JAD: Laura spoke with our producer Tim Howard.
+JAD: Lora spoke with our producer Tim Howard.

 TIM: Okay, so we're going back a little bit here.